 Jimenez and Scheffler smile in corporate photos that have been merged into a composite image.

-Juan Jimenez (left) and Eric Scheffler are part of the team in Microsoft Digital Employee Experience that is helping the company move its network to the cloud.
+Juan Jimenez (left) and Eric Scheffler are part of the team in Microsoft Digital that is helping the company move its network to the cloud.
 Jimenez is a principle cloud network engineer and Scheffler is a senior cloud network engineer.

 Infrastructure as code (IaC) is the fundamental principle underlying our entire VWAN infrastructure.
 Using IaC, we can develop and implement a descriptive model that defines and deploys VWAN components and determines how the components work together.
 IaC allows us to create and manage a massive network infrastructure with reusable, flexible, and rapid code deployments.